hennio/laraveldockercombo/readme.md

-Visit the toolbox with your browser:
+Visit the combo with your browser:

 	0.0.0.0:8080